hchen313/NovelCrawler/README.md

 ## FYI

-This project was designed and tested for [https://www.tasim.net/](https://www.tasim.net/)
+This project was designed and tested for [https://www.biquge.co/](https://www.biquge.co/)

-## How to Use
+## How To Use